MV Agusta Superveloce: Overview

 Using the F3 800 Supersport as the base, MV design director, Adrian Morton, sought to give a modern take on the iconic MV three-cylinder GP machines of the 1960s and 70s as ridden to world championships by riders Giacomo Agostini and Phil Read.
-The livery of shock pearl red and Agostini silver reflects that classic era.

 An exclusive merchandising line will be available; including backpacks, jackets and helmets.

 Engine

 The 799 cc engine, originally designed by Ezio Mascheroni and first fitted to the F3, uses a DOHC inline three-cylinder layout with four valves per cylinder.
 A counter-rotating (reverse) crankshaft is used, which counteracts the centripetal forces of the wheels allowing the bike to turn faster.
-The bore and stroke are 79 mm and 54.3 mm.
+The bore and stroke are 79 and 54.3 mm.

 Electronics

 The machine uses a number of advanced technologies in the state of the art engine and vehicle control electronics; including ride by wire, multi-maps and traction control.
 A TFT dashboard is fitted, which has dedicated graphs and new functions.
 Headlight and tail light are large round items, adding to the retro-look, and are powered by LEDs.
 The headlight features an advanced twin-function full LED poly-ellipsoidal design, complete with a daytime running light.